Are you considering the purchase of a Brinell hardness tester?

 Foundrax’s hardness testing machines

 Foundrax machines are built to do just that.
-The company has been supplying them for over 55 years, drawing on an industrial (foundry) heritage that can be traced back to the 19th Century.
+The company has been supplying them for over 65 years, drawing on an industrial (foundry) heritage that can be traced back to the 19th Century.
 Every machine we supply has been designed with the rigours of steelworks conditions in mind.
 One of our machines performed 30 million test cycles in such an environment before being replaced (as a precaution – it was still working!).
-That same machine survived being shunted through a brick wall by a fork lift truck and when it was tested on the repair bench it was still in calibration!
+That same machine survived being shunted three metres into a brick wall by a fork lift truck and when it was tested on the repair bench it was still in calibration!
 There’s some old video footage of this legendary machine below.

 The Brinell test is ideal for steelworks testing because cast parts can be prepared for the test with nothing more complicated than a light surface grinding.
 The same cannot be said of the Vickers and Rockwell tests, which require far more time-consuming surface preparation and very clean test conditions which are not, of course, found on a factory floor.
 For this reason, Brinell hardness testing will remain the default method in steelworks and foundries and this, in turn, requires Brinell test machines to be ruggedly constructed if they are to continue performing year after year.